lukewhyte/hellaLightBox/README.md

 </script>
 ````

-More complex implementation - fire on link click, change x-out text and don't exit when clicking outside lightbox:
+Fire lightbox on link click, change x-out text and don't exit hide lightbox when user clicks outside of it:
 ````
 <a href="#" class="showLightbox">Click here to see my awesome photo!</a>
 <div class="lightbox">